nayan32biswas/mongodb-odm/docs/tutorial/aggregate.md

 ...
 ```

-Check that the MongoDB console aggregate and ODM aggregate method both are returning the same data.
+Check that the MongoDB console aggregate and ODM aggregate method are both returning the same data.

 ### ODMObj type

-You may notice that our object has returned a new type of object `ODMObj`.
+You may notice that our object has returned a new type of object called `ODMObj`.

-When we aggregate something from the database, the return data can be any type of object.
+When we aggregate something from the database, the returned data can be any type of object.

-The **MongoDB-ODM** `aggregate` uses **PyMongo** `aggregate` function directly.
-And **PyMongo** `aggregate` return dictionary type iterator.
+The **MongoDB-ODM** `aggregate` uses the **PyMongo** `aggregate` function directly.
+And **PyMongo** `aggregate` returns a dictionary-type iterator.

 So we convert the dictionary-like objects to `ODMObj` where we can access data like a model.

-We can easily convert `ODMObj` to python `dict` by calling `.dict()`.
+We can easily convert `ODMObj` to a python `dict` by calling `.dict()`.